aneasystone/github-trending/README.md

 ## Go

+* 【2023-02-14】[Cyber-Buddy / APKHunt](https://github.com/Cyber-Buddy/APKHunt) - APKHunt is a comprehensive static code analysis tool for Android apps that is based on the OWASP MASVS framework.
+Although APKHunt is intended primarily for mobile app developers and security testers, it can be used by anyone to identify and address potential security vulnerabilities in their code.
 * 【2023-02-13】[xjasonlyu / tun2socks](https://github.com/xjasonlyu/tun2socks) - tun2socks - powered by gVisor TCP/IP stack
 * 【2023-02-12】[tomatocuke / openai](https://github.com/tomatocuke/openai) - 基于OpenAI接口做的微信公众号自动回复，弱化版ChatGPT
 * 【2023-02-11】[acikkaynak / deprem-yardim-backend-go](https://github.com/acikkaynak/deprem-yardim-backend-go) -